gearz-lab/hypersonic/readme.md

 About the author
 ---

-Hello, I'm André Pena, from Brazil.
+Hello, I'm AndrÃ© Pena, from Brazil.
 I work for Thomson Reuters as a Software Development Specialist and I work on Gearz on most of the time that is left.
 [My SO profile](http://stackoverflow.com/users/192729/andrerpena?tab=profile) if you are interested.
 I hope you will enjoy using it as much as I enjoy implementing it.

 [Follow me on twitter](https://twitter.com/andrerpena).